-495 Key metadata for finding relevant images, considering the above reasons, includes:
+The most important metadata, considering the above reasons, includes:

-- Accession Number - Admission ID - Acquisition Datetime (Study datetime, Series datetime) - Body Part Examined, Anatomical Region, Primary Anatomical Structure - Clinical Specialty (dermatology, burn care, wound care) - Location of Acquisition (room, department, facility, institution) - Operator, Performing Physician, and/or Attending Physician - Modality type - Procedure Type, Performed Procedure Code - Purpose/reason for performed procedure (code and text), Study description , Series description
+- Accession Number - Admission ID - 675 Acquisition Datetime (Study datetime, Series datetime) - Body Part Examined, Anatomical Region, Primary Anatomical Structure - Clinical Specialty (dermatology, burn care, wound care) - Location of Acquisition (room, department, facility, institution) - Operator, Performing Physician, and/or Attending Physician - 680 Modality type - Procedure Type, Performed Procedure Code - Purpose/reason for performed procedure (code and text), Study description, Series description

+The Care Team associated with images is also a useful axis for organizing and accessing images.
+A Care Team may capture a list of members and also associate the team with a care task or clinical specialty.
 The metadata that is useful for finding relevant images may also be useful for ranking relevancy or for grouping and presenting images (e.g., hanging protocols or layouts).

-- It may be useful to organize images into categories that are used/managed differently or to which different policies (e.g., retention) apply.
+It may be useful to organize images into categories that are used/managed differently or to which different policies (e.g., retention) apply.

-- Procedure documentation
+- 690 Procedure documentation

 - Observation evidence

 - Diagnostic images

 For further discussion of the organization of encounter-based imaging, refer to Roth, C.J., Lannum, L.M. & Persons, K.R.
-J Digit Imaging (2016) Volume 29. https://doi.org/10.1007/s10278-016-9882-0 queries.
+J Digit Imaging (2016) Volume 29.

+https://doi.org/10.1007/s10278-016-9882-0 695